ArcLiz/pp2-quiz/README.md

 - [GitHub](https://github.com/) - Used to store the code throughout the development
 - **Git** - Used for version control during the different project stages.
 - [Favicon.io](https://favicon.io/) - Used to generate the favicon used for the site
+- [Convertio](https://convertio.co/png-webp/) - Used to convert png files to webp for faster load times
-- [TinyPNG](https://tinypng.com/) - Used to compress image files for faster load times
+- [TinyPNG](https://tinypng.com/) - Used to compress image files to further increase load times
 - [W3Schools](https://www.w3schools.com/) - Used to find solutions and inspiration for the creation of both HTML and CSS elements site wide